-Please refer to Appendix 2 for important information regarding the connection of non-medical electrical equipment to medical electrical equipment
+Refer to Appendix 2 for important information regarding the connection of non-medical electrical equipment to medical electrical equipment

-The audiometer can be upgraded with an option to allow connection to one of three designated portable thermal printers for printing audiometric test results (see Section 3.6).
-You must use the designated cable for each printer, which is supplied with this option.
+The audiometer can be upgraded with an option to allow connection to one of three designated portable thermal printers for printing air and bone conduction results (see Section 3.8).
+The designated cable, which is supplied for each printer, must be used.